-An individual may have a blood lead test performed as part of an employer medicalscreening program or as part of a diagnostic evaluation by their personal physician.
-Whatever the reason for testing, the results are then sent by the testing laboratories to the MDHHS as required by law.
-If the individual tested is 16 years and older, the report is then forwarded to MSU and maintained in the ABLES program lead registry.
-Individuals with a blood lead level $\geq 25 \ \mu g/dL$ , and individuals with BLLs of 10-24 $\ \mu g/dL$ , where their lead exposure source was not already known were contacted by mail and then contacted by a trained interviewer for a voluntary telephone interview.
-The interview included detailed demographic information, exposure history and the presence and nature of leadrelated symptoms.
-When an individual with a blood lead value $\geq 25 \ \mu g/dL$ was occupationally exposed at a company that has not had a recent MIOSHA inspection, MIOSHA conducted an enforcement inspection to assess that company's compliance with the lead standard.
+An individual may have a blood lead test performed as part of an employer medical-screening program or as part of a diagnostic evaluation by their personal physician.
+Whatever the reason for testing, the results were then sent by the testing laboratories to MDHHS as required by law.
+If the individual tested was $\geq 16$ years, the report was then forwarded to MSU and maintained in the ABLES program lead registry.
+Individuals with a blood lead level $\geq 15~\mu g/dL$ were contacted by mail and then contacted by a trained interviewer for a voluntary telephone interview.
+Individuals with BLLs of 3.5-14 $\mu g/dL$ , where the lead exposure source could not be determined by the provider were contacted by mail and then contacted by a trained interviewer for a voluntary telephone interview.
+The interview included detailed demographic information, exposure history and the presence and nature of lead-related symptoms.
+When an individual with a blood lead value $\geq 25~\mu g/dL$ was occupationally exposed at a company that has not had a recent MIOSHA inspection, MIOSHA conducted an enforcement inspection to assess that company's compliance with the lead standard.